Satyampatil513/CLAI/README.md

 ---

 ## 📝 Usage Notes
-- You can run `clai` from any directory if `clai.exe` is in your PATH.
+- You can run `clai` from any directory if the folder containing `clai.exe` is in your PATH.
 - The assistant will print all output in your terminal window.
 - Dangerous commands (like `del`) will require confirmation.
 - If you want to keep a log, use: `clai your prompt > output.txt`